 Taking a Big Island volcano helicopter tour is a perfect way to see not only active lava flows, but also to see incredible aerial views of Hawaii itself.
 You can get unique views of the small towns, forests, and mountains from above.

 Note that I paid for my own flight.
 There were no freebies involved.
-Based on my experience, I am comfortable recommending them, but other companies are reputable as well; see the end of this article for a comparison of Hawaii helicopter companies.
+Based on my experience, I am comfortable recommending them, but other companies are reputable as well.

 The active volcanoes are sometimes (but not always) located within the boundary of Hawaii Volcanoes National Park.
 You should definitely explore that park by land as well as from the air!